hyperledger/bevel/platforms/corda-ent/configuration/roles/create/certificates/cenm/Readme.md

-## ROLE: create/certificates/ambassador/networkmap
+## ROLE: create/certificates/cenm
-This role generates the ambassador certificates and Kubernetes secret required for networkmap communication.
+This role generates the ambassador proxy certificates and Kubernetes secret required for inter cluster communication.

 ### Tasks
 (Variables with * are fetched from the playbook which is calling this role)